 Section 4 - Roles and Responsibilities

 (59) See Section 3 above.
 Depending on the research activity, the roles and responsibilities of researchers and research participants will differ.

 (60) It is the role of the Human Research Ethics Committee or other relevant delegated authority to consider, approve and monitor research protocols including the recruitment of participants to ensure that research involving humans is being conducted in a safe and ethically responsible manner and in accordance with the requirements of the National Statement on Ethical Conduct in Human Research, as well as other relevant University policy and legislation.

-(61) The Human Research Ethics Officer is responsible for receiving complaints from participants.
+(61) The Ethics Officer (Human) is responsible for receiving complaints from participants.